timmyjing/react-tasklist/task-list/README.md

 Sample Successful Response Payload for unchecking a task: { id: 1, completedAt: null }.

 Sample Error Response Payload { status: 400, message: 'Cannot complete task due to dependency' } or {status: 403, message: 'Task does not belong to current user'}.

-## Directions to Start:
-npm install
-npm start

-This app was created using CreateReactApp.
-The hierarchy of the components is displayed below.

-TaskListContainer - High Level Component
-  - TaskGroupList
-    - TaskGroupItem
-  - TaskGroupDetail
-    - TaskItem

-The UI state by default shows a list of the different groups of tasks.
-If a group item is clicked, then the UI state will be changed to show the specific group.
-This is done to keep things simple and because of the unidirectional data flow, functions from the top level will need be needed to change the state data due to the dependencies.
-Therefore, the top level component must not be unmounted in order for the task data to persist and to allow the data to be updated and correctly rendered.
-Functions will handle changing the task completed state and also handle changing the UI state.
-Clicking the group items will change UI state to display group details.
-Clicking the back to groups will change UI state to display list of groups.

-Something I would address is how to manage a task that is completed but then has one of its dependencies marked incomplete.
-Should this task with the dependency also reset?

-Total Time took about ~4-5 hours to complete.